mkandziora/phylogenetic_concatenation/README.md

 # Concat

-Concat is a command-line tool written in python3 to automatically concatenate alignments and update phylogenies.
+Concat is a command-line tool written in python3 to automatically concatenate alignments and calculate the corresponding phylogeny.

 As input it needs  single locus alignments and files with the information about the sequence names and the corresponding taxon names.
 If a phylogeny is provided, this can either be used as starting tree or as a backbone constraint.

-## Short tutorial:
+There is also an option available to run it in combination with the package [PhylUp](https://github.com/blubbundbla/PhylUp_remote.git).

 ### Before you can start

 #### 1. install the dependencies:

 * [RAxML-NG](https://github.com/amkozlov/raxml-ng/archive/master.zip) - tree estimation program
-* [gappa](https://github.com/lczech/gappa/archive/master.zip)  - transforms the output from EPA-NG into a readable output
 * [ModelTest-NG](https://github.com/ddarriba/modeltest/archive/master.zip) - to determine the substitution model